Walt Disney World: Conception

 In 1959, Walt Disney Productions began looking for land to house a second resort to supplement Disneyland in Anaheim, California, which had opened in 1955.
 Market surveys at the time revealed that only 5% of Disneyland's visitors came from east of the Mississippi River, where 75% of the population of the United States lived.
-Additionally, Walt Disney disliked the businesses that had sprung up around Disneyland and wanted more control over a larger area of land in the next project.
+Additionally, Walt Disney disliked the businesses that had sprung up around Disneyland and thus wanted more control over a larger area of land in his next project.

-Walt Disney took a flight over a potential site in Orlando, Florida—one of many—in November 1963.
-After witnessing the well-developed network of roads and taking the planned construction of both Interstate 4 and Florida's Turnpike into account, with McCoy Air Force Base (later Orlando International Airport) to the east, Disney selected a centrally located site near Bay Lake.
-The development was referred to in-house as "The Florida Project".
+After rejecting the idea of an indoor theme park in St. Louis, Missouri, Walt Disney took a flight over a potential site in Orlando, Florida—one of many—in November 1963.
+Taking into account the well-developed network of roads as well as the planned construction of both Interstate 4 and Florida's Turnpike, along with McCoy Air Force Base (later Orlando International Airport) to the east, Disney selected a centrally located site near Bay Lake.
+This development was referred to internally as "The Florida Project".
+Early planning documents also suggest that the project was expected to have a strong economic impact on Florida even before construction began.

-To avoid a burst of land speculation, Walt Disney Productions used various dummy corporations to acquire 27443 acre of land.
-In May 1965, some of these major land transactions were recorded a few miles southwest of Orlando in Osceola County.
-In addition, two large tracts totaling $1.5 million were sold, and smaller tracts of flatlands and cattle pastures were purchased by exotically named companies, such as the "Ayefour Corporation", "Latin-American Development and Management Corporation", and the "Reedy Creek Ranch Corporation".
-Some are now memorialized on a window above Main Street, U.S.A. in the Magic Kingdom.
-The smaller parcels of land acquired were called "outs".
-They were 5 acre lots platted in 1912 by the Munger Land Company and sold to investors.
-Most of the owners in the 1960s were happy to get rid of the land, which was mostly swamp at the time.
+To avoid a burst of land speculation, Walt Disney Productions used various dummy corporations to acquire 27443 acre of land, beginning in April 1964.
+These dummy corporations were originally given tongue-in-cheek names such as the "Ayefour Corporation", "Latin-American Development and Management Corporation", and the "Reedy Creek Ranch Corporation," before eventually being merged by Disney into the Compass East Corporation in 1966.
+Some of these original dummy names are now memorialized on windows above Main Street, U.S.A. in the Magic Kingdom.

-Another issue was the mineral rights to the land, which were owned by Tufts University.
-Without the transfer of these rights, Tufts could come in at any time and demand the removal of buildings to obtain minerals.
-Eventually, Disney's team negotiated a deal with Tufts to buy the mineral rights for $15,000.